 While the development and use of the lands near the Mackinaw River have taken a toll on water quality and wildlife habitat, the Mackinaw River still represents one of the state’s finest examples of a restorable watershed.

-Conservation practices such as grassed waterways and filter strips are among the first steps towards restoration of this important freshwater resource, but farmers and scientists need a place to test, research and demonstrate the effectiveness of these methods.
-To that end, The Franklin Research and Demonstration Farm was established in 2004 to allow research on agricultural practices that benefit both farmers and conservation efforts.
-Through a 10-year cooperative agreement with the Franklin family, 250 acres of their farm was transformed into a place where farmers and others can learn firsthand about cutting-edge agricultural methods that benefit nature.
+The Franklin Research and Demonstration Farm was established in 2004 to allow research on agricultural practices that benefit both farmers and conservation efforts.
+Through a 15+-year cooperative agreement between TNC and the Franklin family, 140 acres of their farm were transformed into a place where farmers and others can learn firsthand about cutting-edge agricultural practices that benefit nature.

 With the help of other partners at the University of Illinois Champaign-Urbana (UIUC), the McLean County Soil and Water Conservation District (SWCD) and the McLean County Natural Resources Conservation Service (NRCS), the Franklin Research and Demonstration Farm now serves as a model for sustainable agriculture, innovative research and successful partnerships.
 It demonstrates firsthand how nature and agriculture can coexist to produce benefits for crop production, water quality and habitat preservation.